-On the southern-most tip of the planet rests one of the world's most massive and mysterious landmasses - the frozen realm of Antarctica.
-This icy expanse stretches out to cover more than 5.4 million square miles, making it the fifth largest continent in the world.
-It is situated almost entirely within the Arctic Circle, which means that temperatures are consistently below zero throughout a majority of the year.
-Such conditions make life relatively sparse compared to other regions in the world, but the animals that do occupy this frosty landscape are well adapted to handle the incredibly harsh conditions seen regularly by explorers and scientists stationed there.
-While the landscape may seem somewhat desolate to the untrained observer, it is actually one of the most interesting places on earth.
-Read up on some of the continents unique features before your Antarctica cruise!
+The icy expanse of Antarctica covers more than 5.4 million square miles, making it the fifth-largest continent in the world.
+It is situated almost entirely within the Arctic Circle, which means that temperatures are consistently below zero the majority of the year.
+Such conditions make life relatively sparse compared to other regions in the world, but the animals that do occupy this frosty landscape are well adapted to handle the incredibly harsh conditions seen regularly by the explorers and scientists stationed there.
+While the landscape may seem somewhat desolate to the untrained observer, it is actually one of the most interesting places on Earth.
+Here are some interesting facts about Antarctica.

 - The Dry Valleys in Antarctica are the driest places on earth.
-With such low humidity and moisture on this portion of the continent, snow and ice cannot even accumulate, which leaves the valleys as just a dusty expanse of dirt.
+With such low humidity and moisture at this portion of the continent, even snow and ice cannot accumulate, which leaves the valleys just a dusty expanse of dirt.

-- The Antarctic Ice Sheet is the single biggest mass of ice in the world and can sometimes be up to four miles thick.
-The continent as a whole contains about 90 percent of the planet's freshwater ice and around 70 percent of the total fresh water on earth!
+- The Antarctic ice sheet is the single biggest mass of ice in the world and can be up to four miles thick.
+The continent as a whole contains about 90% of the planet's freshwater ice and around 70% of the total freshwater on Earth!

 - Scientists claim that if the West Antarctic Ice Sheet were to melt, it would raise global sea levels by about 16 feet.

-- While Antarctica is covered in ice, it actually holds one of the world's biggest mountain ranges – the Gamburtsev Mountains - which stretch out more than 750 miles.
-The highest peaks are estimated to be around 9,000 feet or about one-third the size of earth's tallest mountain: Mount Everest.
+- While Antarctica is covered in ice, it actually holds one of the world's biggest mountain ranges – the Gamburtsev Mountains, which stretch out more than 750 miles.
+The highest peaks are estimated to be around 9,000 feet, or about one-third the heigh of Earth's tallest mountain: Mount Everest.

-- In January of 1979, Emile Marco Palma became the first human ever to be born on Antarctica.
-Since his historic passage through the birth canal, only 10 other people have been born on the continent.
+- In January of 1979, Emile Marco Palma became the first human to be born on Antarctica.
+Since then, only ten other people have been born on the continent.

-- In March of 2000, an ice chunk broke off the Ross Ice Shelf that was 170 miles long and 25 miles wide or roughly the size of the state of Connecticut.
+- In March of 2000, an ice chunk broke off the Ross Ice Shelf that was 170 miles long and 25 miles wide – roughly the size of the state of Connecticut.

-- Deep Lake in Antarctica is so salty that it cannot freeze, even in temperatures as low as negative 4 degrees Fahrenheit!
+- Deep Lake in Antarctica is so salty that it cannot freeze, even in temperatures as low as -4° F.